-Loose plans were to do lunch then see who we found at the parade – that is if it was not rained out.
+Loose plans were to have lunch then see who we found at the parade – that is if it was not rained out.
 Facebook was up and down on rain reports and right up to the time we were about to leave the word was rain or shine.
-At the very last minute my friend Aimee messaged me saying that the parade was officially cancelled due to rain but she was still planning to follow through on lunch plans and she and her daughter Tori would pick me up shortly.
+At the very last minute, my friend Aimee messaged me saying that the parade was officially canceled due to rain but she was still planning to follow through on lunch plans and she and her daughter Tori would pick me up shortly.

-On our way to town we saw a few golf cart paraders that either did not get the memo that it was cancelled or did not care – guessing the later was the case.
+On our way to town, we saw a few golf cart paraders that either did not get the memo that it was canceled or did not care – guessing the later was the case.
 Aimee’s first pick was El Patio but since they were closed Caprice at the Holiday Hotel it was.
-Soon as we walked in we saw smiling faces of Raquel and Kristen all decked out in their independence day finery.
+As soon as we walked in we saw smiling faces of Raquel and Kristen all decked out in their independence day finery.
 They are relatively new expats.
 After 10 trips in 5 years and finally making their move, they started 365 Belize blog to chronicle their dream come true.

-We went and got a table at the back and being as it was cold and wet, soup became the obvious choice for Aimee and I, she had black bean and I went for shrimp.
+We went and got a table at the back and being as it was cold and wet, soup became the obvious choice for Aimee and me.
+She had black bean and I went for shrimp.
 Victoria opted for a sturdier meal of sandwich and fries.
-Before long Tori’s boyfriend Ryan and his family joined us.
+Before long Tori’s boyfriend, Ryan and his family joined us.